Goddard family: Upper Upham

-The Lawns estate, Swindon
+The Lawn estate, Swindon

 Thomas Goddard of Upham acquired the manor of Swindon in 1563 from the Crown.
-He later purchased the Crown Inn, renamed the Goddard Arms, which become Swindon's de facto Town Hall, Courthouse and Council rooms until the mid-19th century.
+He later purchased the Crown Inn, renamed the Goddard Arms, which become Swindon's de facto Town Hall, courthouse and council rooms until the mid-19th century.

 Thomas Goddard's purchase was said to include profits of the fairs and the weekly market, 60 messuages, 40 cottages, 2 water mills, 100 gardens, 100 orchards, 600 acre of land, 200 acre of meadows, 1000 acre of heath, 30 acre of woods, 120 acre of pasture and one dovecote.

-The estate included the area known today as the Lawns, and was bounded by the High Street and the site of Christchurch.
+The estate included the area known today as the Lawn, and was bounded by the High Street and the site of Christ Church.
 The manor house was rebuilt around 1770; it is probable that this was on the site of a mediaeval building.
-It was known as Swindon House until 1850, and later as the Lawns.
+It was known as Swindon House until 1850, and later as The Lawn.

 The family home was a double-cube fronted building of brick with stone dressings and a baluster parapet.
 To the east of this was a five-bedroom dining block that looked out onto the gardens.
-When last occupied by the family, the Lawn had an outer and inner hall on the ground floor (giving access to a lobby and drawing room), a dining room with adjoining study, billiard room, library and gun room.
-There were two staircases leading to the various bedrooms, some with adjoining dressing rooms and also the nursery and servants' quarters.
+When last occupied by the family, The Lawn had an outer and inner hall on the ground floor (giving access to a lobby and drawing room), a dining room with adjoining study, billiard room, library and gun room.
+There were two staircases leading to the various bedrooms, some with adjoining dressing rooms, and also the nursery and servants' quarters.

 The grounds included an arboretum, lawns, artificial lakes and ornamental gardens and was used for entertaining, garden parties and fêtes.
 During cold periods the frozen lakes were used by the family and local residents for ice skating.

 The last of the male line, Major Fitzroy Pleydell Goddard, a diplomat, died in 1927.
 His widow, Eugenia Kathleen, left Swindon in 1931.
 Subsequent to this, the house remained empty until it was occupied by British and American forces during World War II.
 Damaged by the military, it was bought from The Crown by Swindon Corporation in 1947 for £16,000.
-The sale included 53 acre of land, the Manor house and the adjacent Holy Rood Church.
+The sale included 53 acre of land, the manor house and the adjacent Holy Rood Church.

-The house itself was derelict by 1952 and demolished.
-The Manor grounds were opened as parkland and remain so.
-Today; the wood, lake, sunken garden, elements of the walls and the gateposts at the entrance to Lawns are all open to the public.
-The site of the former stables are now the Planks auction house.
+The house was derelict by 1952 and demolished.
+The grounds were opened as parkland and remain so.
+Today, the wood, lake, sunken garden, elements of the walls and the gateposts at the entrance to The Lawns are all open to the public.
+The site of the former stables is now the Planks auction house.

 Lords of the manor of Swindon

-Descendants of Thomas Goddard were Lords of the Manor until the 20th century.
+Descendants of Thomas Goddard were lords of the manor until the 20th century.
 In the following list, descent is from father to son unless noted.